No Triangles Needed – Just Use Squares to Make Any Size Blocks!

 Fortunately, there’s a way to make four quarter square triangle blocks at a time without having to cut or stitch triangles.
 Plus, you can easily use this method for any block size – which means it can be used for just about any pattern that calls for quarter square triangles.

 Ohio Star blocks made from quarter square triangles.
-Image from another excellent article about triangle blocks by Sherri.
+Image from an article about triangle blocks by Sherri McConnell (currently not available).

 Ohio Star block by Leslie, The Seasoned Homemaker.
 Get her block tutorial here.